innovatorved/whisper.api/README.md

 app_port: 7860
 ---

-# whisper.api
+# Whisper API - Speech to Text Transcription

-This project provides an API with user level access support to transcribe speech to text using a finetuned and processed Whisper ASR model.
+Description: This open source project provides a self-hostable API for speech to text transcription using a finetuned Whisper ASR model.
+The API allows you to easily convert audio files to text through HTTP requests.
+Ideal for adding speech recognition capabilities to your applications.

+Key features:

+- Uses a finetuned Whisper model for accurate speech recognition
+- Simple HTTP API for audio file transcription
+- User level access with API keys for managing usage
+- Self-hostable code for your own speech transcription service
+- Quantized model optimization for fast and efficient inference
+- Open source implementation for customization and transparency

+This repository contains code to deploy the API server along with finetuning and quantizing models.
+Check out the documentation for getting started!

 ## Installation